 Does this pupil have a behaviour support plan?
-(Please circle what level - LRT Basic, LRT Extended, LRT+, Positive Behaviour Support Plan (PBSP) written by school's IABA Behaviour Coordinator, PBSP written by external IABA consultant etc)
+(State what level eg LRT Basic, LRT Extended, LRT+, Positive Behaviour Support Plan (PBSP) written by school's IABA Behaviour Coordinator, PBSP written by external IABA consultant etc)

 Was RPI used with this pupil as an emergency or planned response?
-(Please circle)